Sydney's best nightclubs

 Best for: Partying with your best mates from uni

 Unlike many of its ill-fated neighbours, this teapot-slinging Kings Cross institution has weathered the storm of lockouts and remains one of the most pumping venues in town – especially on a weeknight where the uni crowd are jamming the multi-level venue with young, sweaty bodies all the way from the upstairs tearoom to the rave cave out the back.
-Be warned: anyone over 25 might feel a tad old here among the barely legal midweekers.
-Just saying.
+Underground rave party Ricardo's has just settled in to World Bar for regular happenings, so look out for this old bird getting a new injection of clubbing cool.

 Best for: Kicking on after everywhere else has closed

-Best for: Weekend party nights to top 40 and classic hits
+Best for: Weekend party nights to soul and disco hits

 If you want somewhere that pumps out party vibes even on a Wednesday and is all about cheap fun, then Soda Factory is the place.
-Mondays they show movies, Tuesdays they have one dollar hot dogs, which has to be one of Sydney’s cheapest dinners, and on weekends this place is extremely popular for anyone who wants to boogie to ’80s and ’90s tunes – the queues are hectic.
-The cheap and cheerful party vibes suit travellers and the early twenty-somethings to a tee.
+Mondays they show movies, Tuesdays they have one dollar hot dogs, which has to be one of Sydney’s cheapest dinners, and on weekends this place is extremely popular for anyone who wants to boogie to soul tunes, golden oldies, and disco from the '70s to now – the queues can be hectic.

 Best for: Reinvigorated, all-inclusive dive bar feels

 We shed a tear when this late-night dive bar, known for its pickleback shots and secret sets from famous touring artists like Mark Ronson and the Yeah Yeah Yeahs, closed its doors in 2015 after being strangled by the-law-that-shall-not-be-named.
-But dry those eyes, sweethearts, for the Flinders has recently re-opened under new management!
-Back and gayer than ever, it relaunches as an LGBTQIA venue just in time for Mardi Gras 2017.
-Gird your loins, strap on your saddles and get ready to wet that whistle with a tasty pickle… or something.
+But dry those eyes, sweethearts, for the Flinders has recently re-opened under new management.
+Come here for long sprawling guest DJ sets and the odd flashback night – all mostly incorporating house music.

 Best for: Grooving in an incongruous setting